MuckRock/maternal-mortality/README.md

   #### Reach out
   We work to have our reporting and analysis available to a wide audience, often through distribution partnerships and syndication.
 If you are interested in republishing or adapting our work and it does not explicitly note that it is allowable for republishing, or if you would like clarifications about restrictions or to learn more about the underlying information, please email us at news@muckrock.com.
   #### Acknowledgments
+  Nina Martin of the Center for Investigative Reporting/Reveal worked with MuckRock throughout its data collection and reporting process.

   For the CDC data, the following experts provided subject-matter expertise and context for our data analysis:

   •	Sungsik Hwang, Graduate Student, Center for Demography and Ecology, University of Wisconsin, Madison